-Delegation is a key skill all managers should understand and master.
+The ability to delegate tasks is a key skill all managers should understand and master as it’s a key part of building a work life balance as we learned in our previous entry into our leadership series.
 As a manager, delegating tasks effectively can help you achieve better results and empower your team.
 However, delegating effectively is not always straightforward.
 It involves more than assigning tasks and expecting team members to complete them.
 Instead, it requires a strategic approach that considers the team’s skills, strengths, and objectives.

-Effective delegation can have a significant impact on team productivity and job satisfaction.
-By delegating tasks effectively, leaders can free up their time to focus on strategic priorities, while also allowing team members to take ownership of their work and develop new skills.
+Effective delegation of tasks can have a significant impact on team productivity and job satisfaction.
+With a strategy to delegate tasks, leaders can free up their time to focus on strategic priorities, while also allowing team members to take ownership of their work and develop new skills.
 Additionally, delegation can help distribute the workload evenly and improve team collaboration, leading to better results and outcomes.

-In any workplace, setting clear expectations and goals before delegating tasks is crucial.
+In any workplace, setting clear expectations and goals before implementing as strategy to delegate tasks is crucial.
 This is even more important in a remote work environment, where communication channels may not always be as clear or readily available.
 When working remotely, team members may have different schedules or be in different time zones, making it more challenging to communicate effectively.
 As a manager, it’s essential to ensure everyone is on the same page before delegating tasks.

 Clarifying the objectives and goals helps to ensure that everyone is working towards the same outcome.
 It’s important to communicate what success looks like and define what is expected of each team member.
 This can help prevent misunderstandings and ensure everyone is working towards the same goal.
 In a remote work environment, it’s essential to be clear and concise in your communication to avoid confusion or misinterpretation.